 - When the tread on a tire is worn down to 2/32 of an inch, the tread wear indicator will appear, telling you it’s time to visit your VW Service Center to replace that tire.

 - Another effective way to check a tire is to use a penny.
 Put the president’s head in one of the treads.
 If part of his head is covered, you’re okay.
 If you can see all of the president’s head, it’s time to replace that tire.

 - A worn tire can cause your vehicle to skid and hydroplane.

 - A tire showing cuts, bald spots, or other damage, may lead to tire failure and loss of vehicle control.

-Knowing how to check the tire tread is an important skill that can tell you a lot about your vehicle.
+Knowing how to check your tire tread is an important skill that can tell you a lot about your vehicle.
 Traction or alignment issues.
 Improper tire inflation.
 Worn shocks and struts.
-In the video below, you’ll learn about the different types of tire wear and what they can mean for your Volkswagen.
+The road-trip season is a great time to learn about the different types of tire wear and what they can mean for your Volkswagen.
+Watch the video below to learn about different types of tire wear and what they can mean for you Volkswagen.

 Need to replace your tires?
 You can find what you need at the Volkswagen Tire Store.

 Why we help keep your wheels aligned.